tkn-tub/OMNeT_Ce-Fi/README.md

 ## User Guide

 ### Prerequisites
-To use the proposed Ce-Fi solution or to just experiment with a Fronthaul (FH)-affected Wi-Fi system, you need a current installation of [OMNeT++](https://omnetpp.org/).
+To use the [proposed Ce-Fi](https://www.tkn.tu-berlin.de/bib/schmitz-heinen2025ce-fi/schmitz-heinen2025ce-fi.pdf) solution or to just experiment with a Fronthaul (FH)-affected Wi-Fi system, you need a current installation of [OMNeT++](https://omnetpp.org/) [1].

 All testing has been performed on OMNeT++ Version 6.1.